p-ranav/fswatch/README.md

 watcher.skip_permission_denied();
 ```

 This file watcher will observe /opt every 500 ms and skip permission denied errors.

+## Register callbacks to events

 To add callbacks to file-related events, use the `file_watcher.on(...)` method like so:

 ```cpp
 watcher.on(FileStatus::FILE_CREATED, [](auto &path) {